 Cyber Liability and Data Breach Response Insurance

+Clearly, hackers and other cyber-scammers are a problem that shows no signs of abating, and in fact is likely to grow.
 You hear a lot about data breaches in the news these days, but what about how fraud affects your business?
-According to the U.S. Small Business Administration (SBA), consumer identity theft costs over $220 billion each year.
-Educate yourself on the exposures and risks of cyber threats and how Grinnell Mutual Cyber Liability and Data Breach Response insurance can save your business and reputation.
+Given these facts, it makes sense to educate yourself on the exposures and risks of cyber threats with Grinnell Mutual Cyber Liability and Data Breach Response FAQ.
+You’ll also find examples of breach types and what might be covered by insurance.

 Does your company handle any of the following information?